MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 ### Where is Community Training data stored?

-Community Training is hosted on Microsoft's subscription and the data is stored in the region you choose when instannling the platform.
+Community Training is hosted on Microsoft's subscription and the data is stored in the region you choose when installing the platform.

 For example, in India, there are three data centers.
 These are Central, West, and South where the your instance's data can be hosted.